oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Result**

-You have configured the Red Hat Enterprise Virtualization Manager to use a manually configured database.
+You have configured oVirt to use a manually configured database.
 The `engine-setup` command continues with the rest of your environment configuration.

 ####  Connecting to the Administration Portal